 - Receive your replacement Hawley retainer in the mail.

-At some point in your life, you'll probably need to replace your retainers.
+You'll inevitably have to get a replacement retainer somewhere in your life.
 While permanent retainers can last up to 20 years, clear plastic retainers need to be replaced every couple of years.
-And, some retainers need to be replaced every 6 months.
+Other retainers even need to be replaced every 6 months.

-No matter what type of retainer you have, it's important to replace your retainers if they are broken, lost, or simply worn out.
-That's because your teeth will begin to move out of alignment, and you may even need to get braces again.
+However, no matter what type of retainer you have, it's important to replace your retainers if they are broken, lost, or worn out since your teeth will start to move out of alignment.

-Can you buy retainers online in the UK?
+Can I buy replacement retainers online in the UK?